Gmasterzhangxinyang/RetinexMemory-for-Low-light-enhancement/README.md

 This repository contains the official implementation of **RetinexMemory**, a memory-augmented Retinex-based Transformer for **Low-Light Image Enhancement (LLIE)**.
 Our method introduces **multi-granularity memory branches** (part, instance, semantic) into Retinexformer, achieving improved image quality under challenging low-light conditions.

 We provide:
 - Training and testing code
-- Pre-trained models for LOL-v1 and LOL-v2 datasets
+- Configuration files for LOL-v1 and LOL-v2 datasets
 - Reproduction instructions for reported results (PSNR / SSIM / RMSE)

 ---